ivan-lyf/ivan-lyf/README.md

 ### 🚀 What I’m into

 - 🛰️ Embedded systems, FPGAs, and low-level C
-- 💻 Full-stack web apps with React + Node
+- 💻 Full-stack apps with React + Node
-- 🎮 Graphics / simulations and performance-focused C++

 ---